 Encourages Readers to Hoard Alcohol, Especially Vodka

-Alcohol is a luxury, not a necessity, and it’s the first thing people forego during a societal collapse.
-Ken Wheeler seems to have swallowed urban legends during his brief stay in 1990s Russia about the post-apocalyptic value of booze.
+Besides, alcohol is a luxury, and it’s the first thing people forego during a societal collapse.
+Kentucky Ken seems to have swallowed 1990s-era Russian urban legends about vodka being all-important in a crisis.

-The Angry Photographer thinks his disaster preparedness will make him indispensable and independently wealthy the moment the SHTF (shit hits the fan).
+The Angry Photographer seems to think his disaster preparedness will make him an indispensable and independently wealthy warlord the moment the SHTF (shit hits the fan).
 And yet, for two decades now, that moment has never come.
 There’s no reason to think it ever will.

-Either way, his approach to disaster preparedness is utter nonsense.
+Sincere or not, his approach to disaster preparedness is based on logical fallacies propagated by fake experts.
 It could even be dangerous if the wrong people took his survivalist, vigilante message to heart.

 Survivalism and the Survivor Mindset

 Long-Term Survival Food List & Accessory Items

 2 thoughts on “Preparedness – Why Ken’s Wrong”

 Ken have been positioning himself as a man who can handle the rigours of life and the breakdown of society.
 I take this with a pinch of salt, especially in light of this 2018 gem where 6 hours was enough for him to flee.
 Link here – https://www.youtube.com/watch?v=52TLTCIikhc&t=309s I was tempted to point this out but he he would probably delete it as he does with most contrary opinions.
 I did wonder if the was highlighted whether he would delete it so I took the precuation of downloading a copy.

 Ken the uber suvivalist lasted a massive 6 hours in this 2018 gem – https://www.youtube.com/watch?v=52TLTCIikhc